Paul H. Smith

 Visitation will be on Wednesday, June 17, 2020, from 11 a.m. to 6 p.m. at the Alcorn Funeral Home in Hawthorn.

-The funeral service will follow at 6:00 p.m. at the funeral home with Pastor Leroy Walters officiating.
+The funeral service will follow at 6:00 p.m. at the funeral home with Pastor Roger Smith officiating.

 Online condolences may be sent to the family at www.alcornfuneralhome.com.